-This is the 13th sustainability report (the "Report") for Hang Lung Properties Limited ("the Company" or "Hang Lung Properties," stock code: 00101) and its subsidiaries (collectively known as "Hang Lung" or "the Group").
-As the property arm of Hang Lung Group Limited ("Hang Lung Group," stock code: 00010), the Group produced and issued this Report to disclose information transparently to our stakeholders regarding the Group's material sustainability issues from January 1, 2024 to December 31, 2024, unless otherwise specified.
+This is the 13th sustainability report (the "Report") for Hang Lung Group Limited ("the Company" or "Hang Lung Group," stock code: 00010) and its subsidiaries (collectively known as "Hang Lung" or "the Group"), including Hang Lung Properties Limited ("Hang Lung Properties," stock code: 00101).
+The Group produced and issued this Report to disclose information transparently to our stakeholders regarding the Group's material sustainability issues from January 1, 2024 to December 31, 2024, unless otherwise specified.
 This Report follows our Sustainability Report 2023, which was published online in March 2024.